Legends0024/CEDUR/README.md

     id: '0',
     icon: '/images/feature-1.png',
     caption: 'Easy integration',
-    title: 'Work smarter not harder',
+    title: 'Run payroll in minutes with smart technology.',
     text: "With Xora, tedious tasks are history.
 Automation and smart processes bring your productivity to new heights.
 It's like having an extra cup of coffee, but without the jitters.",
     button: {
       icon: '/images/magictouch.svg',